-While having Bangkok’s first dog park is an awesome idea, as most dogs in Bangkok are stuck walking around concrete-laid city streets in all Bangkok’s disgusting pollution, or walking around parking garages for exercise, it’s also patently obvious the BMA and the people they’ve consulted with don’t quite get the concept of a dog park.
+While having Bangkok’s first dog park is an awesome idea, as most dogs in Bangkok are stuck walking around concrete-laid city streets in all Bangkok’s disgusting pollution, or walking around parking garages for exercise, it is also patently obvious the BMA and the people they have consulted with do not quite get the concept of a dog park.

 Why?
-Because one rule they’ve stated right from the beginning is, when dog’s arrive at the park they must be on a leash and must remain on the leash the whole time they are there.
+Because one rule they have stated right from the beginning is, when dog’s arrive at the park they must be on a leash and must remain on the leash the whole time they are there.
 Needless to say, that is not a dog park.

-The reason why dog parks are so successful in the west is because they’re a place where a dog can legally be allowed to run free.
+The reason why dog parks are so successful in the west is because they are a place where a dog can legally be allowed to run free.
 He can get some exercise, have a bit of freedom and, yes, even play with his doggie friends if he feels like it.

 Restricting the poor dog to always being attached to its owner by a leash, however, defeats the object of a dog park.

-Not surprising really, though, as Thai authorities simply don’t seem to have the rational thought processes of their counterparts in other countries.
-It’s why Thailand is so far behind on so many issues.
+Not surprising really, though, as so many Thai authorities do not seem to have the rational thought processes of their counterparts in other countries.
+It is why Thailand is so far behind on so many issues.

 Needless to say, if you do not mind dragging your dog around a dog park on a leash, the new Bangkok dog park is due to open sometime towards the end of 2013 (A year?
 Really?
 To create a dog park?).